Gemma Galgani: Illness and death

 We have cared for a good many sick people, but we have never seen anything like this.

 At the beginning of Holy Week 1903, her health quickly deteriorated, and by Good Friday she was suffering tremendously, eventually dying in a small room across from the Giannini house on 11 April 1903, Holy Saturday.

-Santa Gemma Galgani a Monte Sacro, a church in Rome.
+Veneration

-After a thorough examination of her life by the Church, Galgani was beatified on 14 May 1933 and canonized on 2 May 1940.
+After a thorough examination of her life by the Church, Gemma Galgani was beatified on 14 May 1933 and canonized on 2 May 1940.
 Galgani's relics are housed at the Sanctuary of Santa Gemma associated with the Passionist monastery in Lucca, Italy.
 Her bronze effigy atop her tomb was crafted by sculptor Francesco Nagni.
 In 1985, her heart was enshrined in the Santuario de Santa Gema in Madrid, Spain.
-Gemma Galgani's confessor, Germano Ruoppolo, produced her biography.
+Gemma Galgani's spiritual director, Germano Ruoppolo, produced her biography.